 If you have sustained injuries while visiting another’s property in Newark, there may be a path to recover financial compensation for your losses.
 According to premises liability, landowners must take reasonable steps to minimize the risk of injury on their properties.
 If they fail to do so, they can be financially on the hook for injuries to guests.
 A Newark premises liability lawyer from Brach Eichler Injury Lawyers can investigate your case and help you file a claim against the responsible entities.
-Our personal injury attorneys have decades of legal experience assisting injury victims and want to talk to you next.

 If you would like to speak to a Newark premises liability attorney, contact us or call (973) 364-8300.
+We handle cases on a contingency fee basis, meaning you do not pay legal fees unless we recover compensation for your medical expenses, lost wages, and other related costs.

 Examples of Premises Liability Claims in Newark